1954 Cork Senior Football Championship

 The 1954 Cork Senior Football Championship was the 66th staging of the Cork Senior Football Championship since its establishment by the Cork County Board in 1887.
-The draw for the opening round of the championship took place on 24 January 1954.
+The draw for the first round fixtures took place on 24 January 1954.
 The championship ran from 21 March to 3 October 1954.

-Collins entered the championship as the defending champions.
+Collins were the defending champions, however, they were beaten by St Finbarr's in the second round.

-On 3 October 1954, St. Nicholas' won the championship following a 2-11 to 0-03 defeat of Clonakilty in the final.
-This was their third championship title and their first title since 1941.
+The final was played on 3 October 1954 at the Athletic Grounds in Cork, between St Nicholas' and Clonakilty, in what was their third meeting in the final.
+St Nicholas' won the match by 2-11 to 0-03 to claim their third championship title overall and a first title in 13 years.